Projects

 Our new online book on Data Science

-People currently working with me on one of the three projects
+Researchers currently working with me

 Faculty

-minipic Benjamin Avanzi Dependence Measures
+minipic Professor Benjamin Avanzi Dependence Measures

-minipic Gery Geenens Dependence Measures
+minipic Dr Gery Geenens Dependence Measures

-minipic Benoit Gallix (Neuro) Imaging Genetics
+minipic Professor Benoit Gallix (Neuro) Imaging Genetics

-minipic Benoit Liquet (Neuro) Imaging Genetics
+minipic Professor Benoit Liquet (Neuro) Imaging Genetics

-minipic Myriam Vimond (Neuro) Imaging Genetics
+minipic A/Prof Myriam Vimond (Neuro) Imaging Genetics

-minipic Wei Wen (Neuro) Imaging Genetics
+minipic A/Prof Wei Wen (Neuro) Imaging Genetics

-minipic Fabien Navarro Internet of Things
+minipic Dr Fabien Navarro Internet of Things

 PhD Students